-- Under Article 5 of the Regulation for Enforcement of the Labor Standards Act (Order of the Ministry of Health and Welfare No.23 of 1947), the method of clearly indicating working conditions is defined to be through the delivery of a document, in principle, but if a worker requests either of the following methods, that method may be employed. - [i] A method of sending a document using facsimile - [ii] A method of sending a document by e-mail or other means of telecommunications for transmitting information by specifying a receiver (meaning telecommunications prescribed in Article 2, item (i) of the Telecommunications Business Act (Act No.86 of 1984); hereinafter referred to as "e-mail, etc.") (only for a worker who can create a document by outputting the record of the e-mail, etc.)
+- \ Under Article 5 of the Regulation for Enforcement of the Labor Standards Act (Order of the Ministry of Health and Welfare No.23 of 1947), the method of clearly indicating working conditions is defined to be through the delivery of a document, in principle, but if a worker requests either of the following methods, that method may be employed. - [i] A method of sending a document using facsimile - [ii] A method of transmission by electronic mail or other telecommunication (which means the telecommunication prescribed in Article 2, item (i) of the Telecommunications Business Act (Act No. 86 of 1984) used to communicate information to a specified recipient; hereinafter referred to as an "electronic mail or other telecommunication") (limited, however, to any method that allows the relevant worker to prepare a document by outputting what is recorded in such email or other telecommunication).